stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 #### Local OpenVPN Server (Scenario 2)

-If the VPN Client is **not** used as default routing and you selectively pick local devices to use the VPN Client routing, you will need to apply the following settings:
+If the VPN Client is **not** used as default routing and you selectively pick local devices to use the VPN tunnel, you will need to apply the following settings:

 ```text
 list ignored_interface 'vpnserver'